muslimhomeschoolnetwork/muslimhomeschoolnetwork.github.io/homeschooling/fieldtrip/index.md

   e.
 Who the event is geared towards and any age limitations

   f.
-RSVP instructions with
+RSVP instructions with:

     i.
 Link to a Google Doc/form

     ii.
 Payment method (highly recommended ahead of time (PayPal)

     iii.
 No refunds, only transfer (attendee’s responsibility)

     iv.
 Contact information for participants and organizer of the field trip.

   g.
 Important information

     i.
 Field trip etiquette

     ii.
 Arrival time

     iii.
 Length of event

     iv.
 Contact information

     v.
 Other pertinent information.

   h.
 Post when registration will be closed